-- 8. Click "OK" to exit the advanced options window and save the changes. - 9.
-Plot the glassy_carbon_41_001_0000.tiff file. - Tip: Section 1 Part 1 of this tutorial document teaches you how to do this. - 10.
-Save the glassy_carbon profile in the calibration_data folder. - 11.
-Plot, average, and save the vac 37 001 000x.tiff and MT2 48 001 000x.tiff files, where x is 0-9. - Tip: Because you aren't normalizing by beam intensity, these averages may have profiles that are not similar (see Section 1 Part 6).
-In that case, average just the similar profiles.

-- 12. Open the Options window and select the Absolute Scale section. - 13.
+- 5. Go to the Absolute Scale options section and turn off any absolute scaling already in place. - 6.
+Click "OK" to exit the advanced options window and save the changes. - 7.
+Plot the glassy_carbon_41_001_0000.tiff file. - Tip: Section 1 Part 1 of this tutorial document teaches you how to do this. - 8.
+Save the glassy_carbon profile in the calibration_dat/extra folder. - 9.
+Plot and save the vac_37_001_0000.tiff and MT2_48_001_0000.tiff profiles. - 10.
+Open the Options window and select the Absolute Scale section. - 11.
 Uncheck the Ignore background checkbox.

-- 14. Click the Glassy carbon "Set" button and select the glassy_carbon_41_001_0000.dat file. - 15.
-Click the Glassy carbon background "Set" button and select the A_vac_37_001_0000.dat file. - 16.
-Click the Sample background "Set" button and select the A_MT2_48_001_0000.tiff file. - 17.
-Set the Sample thickness to 1.5 mm. - 18.
-Set the Upstream counter to I1. - 19.
-Set the Downstream counter to I3. - 20.
+- 12. Click the Glassy carbon "Set" button and select the glassy_carbon_41_001_0000.dat file. - 13.
+Click the Glassy carbon background "Set" button and select the vac_37_001_0000.dat file. - Tip: This is the instrument background from when the glassy carbon images were taken. - 14.
+Click the Sample background "Set" button and select the MT2_48_001_0000.tiff file. - Tip: This is the instrument background from when sample images were taken, including the empty sample cell. - 15.
+Set the Sample thickness to 1.5 mm. - 16.
+Set the Upstream counter to I1. - 17.
+Set the Downstream counter to I3. - 18.
 Click the "Calculate" button.
 You should get an absolute scaling constant near 198. - Note: This approach will only work if the .dat files you select for the glassy carbon, glassy carbon background, and sample background contain the upstream and downstream counter values.
 This happens automatically with RAW.
 Otherwise, you should use images, which will have more noise, but should allow RAW to find all of the appropriate counter values. - Note: It is important that you not change your normalization settings once you have set the absolute scaling constant.
 If you do, you will have to recalculate the absolute scaling constant.
 Also, make sure absolute scale is turned off before you calculate the scale constant, otherwise you will get a bad scaling constant (see the manual for details).

-- 21. Check the "Normalize processed data to absolute scale using glassy carbon" checkbox. - 22.
-Click on the Calibration section in the options list on the left. - 23.
-Change the "Start plots at q-point number" to 13. - 24.
-Click "OK" to exit the advanced options panel, saving the changes. - 25.
+- 19. Check the "Normalize processed data to absolute scale using glassy carbon" checkbox. - 20.
+Click "OK" to exit the advanced options panel, saving the changes. - 21.
 Save the settings for future use.